Learn and speak Italian for a foreign student

-Considering absolute beginners, so starting from zero, usually, but not always, French and Spanish people arrive at an advanced level (the highest one) after 4-5 months.
+Considering absolute beginners, so starting from zero, usually, but not always, Spanish and French people arrive at an advanced level (the highest one) after 4-5 months.
 Germans, Slavs, and Russians after 5-6 months.
 Anglo-Saxons after about 6-7 months.
 Asians after about 7-12 months.
-Obviously, there are many exceptions.

 Knowledge of other languages

 The gap is reduced if Asian students already speak English (or even better Spanish or French), or if the Anglo-Saxons already know Spanish or French.

 The gap is reduced based on the cultural level, the type of education, and the type of subjects studied during the school year.
 A student with a university education degree who has studied foreign languages will certainly be faster in learning than a student with a low level of education who does not know other languages.

 Young students have less difficulties because they have a fresher and more open mind to studies compared to an elder student, even if it is not always so.
 An elder student with a high cultural level used to reading frequently and having new experiences, or with a strong motivation, can learn faster and better than a younger student.

 These are subjective and variable qualities for each person.
 The more willingness and skill you have, the greater the results will be.

 A student who needs to learn Italian because he has to pass an Italian exam at university or who wants to work in Italy will achieve better and faster results than a student who does a course especially just to visit Florence or to do different experiences.